A. J. Davis (cornerback, born 1983)

 A. J. Davis (born May 29, 1983) is an American former professional football cornerback who was selected by the Detroit Lions in the fourth round of the 2007 NFL draft.
 He played college football at North Carolina State.
 Davis was also a member of the Cleveland Browns, Kansas City Chiefs, Indianapolis Colts and Houston Texans.

 Early life

 Davis attended Northern Durham High School.
 He played at both corner and wide receiver.
 He made 13 career interceptions, three of which were returned for touchdowns.
 As a senior, he made 42 receptions for 709 yards and nine touchdowns.
 He played in the 2002 U.S. Army All-American Bowl following his high school career.
 Davis was a Parade All-American cornerback at Northern Durham High School during his senior year, where he also competed as a receiver.
 Tom Lemming's Prep Football Report, a scouting service that also awarded Davis with first-team All-American honors, ranked him the top cornerback in the nation.
-The North Carolina High School Athletics Association named him North Carolina's Male High School Athlete of the Year.
+The North Carolina High School Athletic Association (NCHSAA) named him as the 2001–02 Male Athlete of the Year.

 TheInsiders.com rated Davis the 24th-best prospect in the nation, regardless of position and Prep Star/CBS SportsLine accorded him Top 125 Dream Team accolades as the third-best defensive back in the nation and the best defensive back in the Atlantic region.
 At the U.S. Army All-American Game, Davis was timed as the contest's fastest player, boasting a 4.28-second timing in the 40-yard dash.
 Rivals.com rated Davis the sixth-best cornerback in the national high school ranks.